stackgl/shader-school/exercises/geom-3/README.md

 }
 ```

-## Exercises

-Scaling transformations are also linear in projective geometry.
-For this exercise, write a shader that computes a matrix representation of the above scaling function.
+Like translation, scaling transformations are also linear in projective geometry.
+For this exercise, write a shader that computes a matrix representation of the scaling function above.
 To get started, a file called <a href="/open/geom-3" target="_blank">`scaling.glsl` has been created in this lesson's directory.</a>